This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 If you need a little break from all the sightseeing, then I am recommending that you head to the spa located at Hilton Luxor Resort and Spa.
 It is definitely my top choice for a place where you can relax and get pampered.

 First of all, if you just want to hang around and enjoy the spa facilities then they are all complimentary.
-You have a choice of Thermal areas (male and female) which include: steam bath, herbal bath, Lacconium, reflexology basin, experience shower, Kneipp walk, indoor waterbeds relaxation room, and outdoor thermal garden.
+You have a choice of Thermal areas (male and female) which include: a steam bath, herbal bath, Lacconium, reflexology basin, experience shower, Kneipp walk, indoor waterbeds relaxation room, and outdoor thermal garden.

 Hilton Luxor Resort and Spa